15 of the Best Small, Quirky, and Unusual Museums in the US

 A good museum can impact a curious traveler in a number of different ways.
-They can inspire, educate, and keep weary wanderers dry and toasty-warm on rainy days.
+It can inspire, educate, and keep weary wanderers dry and toasty-warm on rainy days.
 Unfortunately, even the best museums can also overwhelm with impenetrable sizes, empty wallets with high admissions, and frustrate with endless crowds.

-That’s why many smart travelers eschew the sleek caverns of major museums for the little guys.
+That’s why many smart travelers eschew the sleek caverns of major museums in favor of the little guys.
 Whether a writer’s home transformed into a carefully-preserved homage, a private art collection turned public treasure, or a beautiful building devoted to a niche interest, smaller museums can prove to be a far better use of time and money while traveling.
 The following is its own quirky collection of 15 of the best small, unusual, and underrated museums in the United States.